Property Condition Assessment Report (PCA)

 Why Do I Need a Property Condition Report?

 Typically, there are three applications for PCA reports (1) real estate due diligence; (2) loan qualifications; and (3) landlord and tenant property evaluations.
 In due diligence applications, a PCA report discloses material deficiencies at a site for buyers and sellers.
 This may also be performed alongside a Phase 1 Environmental Site Assessment Report.
 Whereas in loan qualification applications, PCA reports aid lenders for risk assessment purposes.
-Lastly, Property Condition Assessment reports also can document the state of a property upon the commencement or termination of tenant occupation.
+Lastly, Property Condition Assessment reports can also document the state of a property upon the commencement or termination of tenant occupation.
 For example, when a long-time tenant of a warehouse moves out, a PCA can document the condition of the property upon the end of their lease.

 What Does a PCA Cover?